Yashmalhotra98/Quantitative-Finance/README.md

 # Quantitative-Finance
-All the code related to Quantitative finance &amp; Algorithmic Trading
+All the code related to Quantitative finance &amp; Algorithmic Tradingbin C++ and Python.